mellamosummer/2022VenusFlyTrap/Writing/Results.md

 Pair-Wise Differential Expression Analysis

-There were 1623 DEGÕs between all petiole and trap samples.
+There were 1623 DEG's between all petiole and trap samples.